Wintellect/MSLearn/includes/04-make-and-track-changes.md

 Now you may notice that you have a problem: if you used `sed` there's a text editor backup file here that you shouldn't commit.
 (There may not be one if your editor is clever enough not to make backups of version-controled files.
-What te backups like will also depend on which text editor you're using; Vim or Emacs will create one called `index.html~` by default; you may have Emacs configured to keep numbered backups, in which case you would have `index.html.~1~`.)
+What the backups will look like will also depend on which text editor you're using; Vim or Emacs will create one called `index.html~` by default; you may have Emacs configured to keep numbered backups, in which case you would have `index.html.~1~`.)
 You can tell Git to ignore these:

 ```